 On the right side of the Kastrosikia beach, there is a real paradise in or opinion.
 Wide coastline and plain with a large number of olive trees in the hinterland of the beach, and beach with very few visitors, with natural shade, turquoise sea and peace.
 At the very beginning, there is Nisos camping in the olive grove.
 Within it, there is a restaurant in deep shade.
 Sunbeds and umbrellas are also in shade, but the bulk of the beach is available to visitors with their own equipment.
-This part of the beach and the coast is one of the most beautiful on this particular move from Preveza to Parga.
+This part of the beach and the coast is one of the most beautiful in area from Preveza to Parga.
 On the other side of the same beach there is another camping, Asterias, which also has a lot of shade, a restaurant, and the beach is wide and with fine pebbles.
-What characterizes the whole beach is peace and beautiful sea.
+What characterizes the whole beach is tranquility and beautiful sea.

 This part of the coast is facing west, so you can swim at the beach with wonderful sunsets.

-Artholitia beach is also located near Kastrosikia.
+Artholitia (artos-bread, lithos-stone) beach is also located near Kastrosikia.
 They say that once the inhabitants of Paxos and Antipaxos came to this place to buy bread, because back then they had no bakeries on the islands.
 This beach is characteristic for it's high and interesting rocks in the sea.
 It is a wild beach with several small bays in the water, very picturesque ones.
 On the shore and in the water there is a gravel or stone so it is not ideal for children.